Caring for Aging Parents Checklist – The Caring Generation®

 To listen to the show, click on the round yellow play button below.
 To download the show so that you can listen anywhere and share with family, friends, and groups, click on the button (fourth black button from the left) below that looks like a down arrow.

-Caring For Aging Parents A Checklist Radio Show Transcript
+Caring For Aging Parents Checklist

 00:05 Announcer: Caregiving can sometimes feel like an impossible struggle.
 Caregivers may be torn between taking care of loved ones and trying to maintain balance in life.
 The good news is, that it doesn’t have to be that way.
 The Caring Generation with host Pamela D. Wilson is here to focus on the conversation of caring.
 You’re not alone.
 In fact, you’re in exactly the right place to share stories and learn tips and resources to help you and your loved ones.
 So now, please welcome the host of The Caring Generation, Pamela D. Wilson.

 00:48 Pamela D. Wilson: This is Pamela D. Wilson, caregiving expert, I’m your host.
 You’re listening to The Caring Generation radio program coming to you live from the BBM Global Network and TuneIn Radio.
-The Caring Generation focuses on the conversation of caring, giving us permission to talk and laugh, very important to laugh, about aging, the challenges of caregiving, health, well-being, trying to balance work-life and family and everything in between.
+The Caring Generation focuses on the conversation of caring, giving us permission to talk and laugh, very important to laugh, about aging, the challenges of caregiving, health, well-being, trying to balance work-life and family, and everything in between.
 All important things that we should know about life.
-Please invite your family, your friends, your co-workers and others to join us each week on The Caring Generation.
-Podcasts of the weekly show are on my website, pameladwilson.com under the Media Tab and The Caring Generation Radio page and also on popular sites like iTunes, Google Podcasts and more.
+Please invite your family, your friends, your co-workers, and others to join us each week on The Caring Generation.
+Podcasts of the weekly show are on my website, pameladwilson.com under the Media Tab and The Caring Generation Radio page, and also on popular sites like iTunes, Google Podcasts and more.

 01:44 Pamela D. Wilson: This week, we will be talking about a caring for aging parents checklist.
 If you are a family or a professional caregiver, you know that the responsibilities of taking care of elderly parents, clients, and patients, all of these responsibilities begin small and they quickly continue to grow until everything — the responsibilities, the tasks — feel so overwhelming.
 When we combine being a working caregiver, and trying to balance work, life, and family, there are so many skills that we need.
 Sometimes more skills, abilities, and capabilities than we even have.
 This is where having a caring for aging parents checklist can be very helpful, and it comes in handy.
 The list isn’t only about caring for an aging parent.
 It’s also about the importance of caregivers taking care of themselves, something that they’re not very good at doing.
 Our special guest today in the second segment of the show is Dr. Valerie Worthington.
 She’ll be joining us to talk about healthy aging with the focus on being proactive, about physical activity, no matter if we are 20 or 100.
 We’ll talk about how elderly parents view their physical abilities, and concerns about safety in the home.
 Plus the importance of walking, balance, and physical endurance.

 03:12 Pamela D. Wilson: It’s no surprise to any of us that our elderly parents want to stay in their homes.
-Which leads us to talk about a caring for aging parents’ checklist.
-On the checklist of caring for aging parents are skills that we can group by activity.
+This leads us to talk about a caring for aging parents’ checklist.
+On the caring for aging parents checklist are skills that we can group by activity.
 For example, time management, organization, and planning skills.
 These are basic skills and very important skills.
 Let’s look at an example that I think all of you will be very familiar with.
 If you are an office or the care staff working in a doctor’s office or in some type of a healthcare community, you know how important managing time is.
 One little unexpected event throws off the entire day.
 If you are a family caregiver, who takes an aging parent to a doctor appointment, you also feel the pain of these unexpected events that have you sitting in the doctor’s office waiting.
 Sometimes it feels like hours on hours.
 These long waits in the doctor’s office, while sometimes they can’t be avoided, they are so frustrating.
 These delays make us feel like the staff at the doctor’s office really doesn’t care about us, and that our time is not important.

 04:29 Pamela D. Wilson: Then, as you know, you’ll be lucky to get 15 minutes for the appointment because he or she has to be on to the next patient who has been also waiting hours right after you.
 If you are a son or daughter helping an aging parent, you might not think of yourself as a caregiver.
 If you’re attending medical appointments, you are a caregiver.
 All of these tasks at first may have been simple.
 Mom and Dad may have needed a little help around the house, grocery shopping, errands, then all of a sudden health changes.
 And when mom or dad have a new diagnosis, they may have to take new medications.
 They may have to monitor blood pressure or blood sugar.
 Then you start helping them with all of this medical equipment.
 You’re feeling in over your head.
 You’re now taking care of elderly parents at home and performing what we call hands-on or medical type nursing care.
 Things you never thought you would do.
 This is when all that worry starts.
 I always say there’s a first time for everything.
 Many caregivers tell me they worry about making mistakes, or they tell me they feel very uncomfortable the first time they have to help an elderly parent bathe or with incontinence.
 If you’ve never bathed an elderly parent, honestly, you can do it.